fisherro/streams/README.md

 Is there still a place for a synchronous I/O library?
 I think there is.

+What if Ostream were a concrete class and it delegated to another class instead of using virtual functions?
+Would that avoid some of the complexity around needing to flush in Ostream dtors?

 # Implemented thus far...

 Also check the examples in the examples directory.